Fafnur/banshop/libs/home/page/README.md

-# russian-home-page
+# home-page

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test russian-home-page` to execute the unit tests.
+Run `nx test home-page` to execute the unit tests.